De Bruyne will not play against Russia, according to Roberto Martínez

 “We are very happy with the progress of both players.
 They are progressing very well and will join the group as soon as we get back & rdquor ;, he pointed out.

-On the other hand, the Spanish coach was “very happy & rdquor; with the last two weeks of preparation and admitted that the group is excited about the European Championship, but not pressured to lead the FIFA world rankings.
+On the other hand, the Spanish coach was “very happy & rdquor; with the last two weeks of preparation and admitted that the group is excited about the Euro Cup, but not pressured to lead the FIFA world rankings.

 “That doesn’t change anything for us.
 We have more experience.
 I do not think that we will suffer from the expectations created.
 We are very well prepared & rdquor ;, he said.